OnroerendErfgoed/pyramid_skosprovider/docs/services.rst

         Makes it possible to use wildcards in the label parameter.
     :query label: Shows all concepts and collections that have this search string in one of their labels.
+    :query language: Shows all concepts and collections that have this search string in one of their labels.Eg. ``?language=nl-BE``
     :query sort: Define if you want to sort the results by a given field.
 Otherwise items are returned in an indeterminate order.
 Prefix with '+' to sort ascending, '-' to sort descending. eg. ``?sort=-label`` to sort all results descending by label.